 Who it’s for

 Solo musicians, podcasters and producers recording one or two sources at a time.
-Two inputs comfortably cover a vocal-plus-guitar setup or a two-person conversation; if you need to track drums or a full band, size up — see our audio interface buying guide.
+Two inputs comfortably cover a vocal-plus-guitar setup or a two-person conversation; if you need to track drums or a full band, size up — see our audio interface buying guide, or compare the wider field of two-channel interfaces if you want a like-for-like alternative.

 Setting it up